KevDocherty/AiCore-MRDC/README.md

 ### Figures

-Contains an image showing the database structure in PNG format: sales_data_erd.png
+Contains an image showing the database structure in PNG format: **sales_data_erd.png**

-## Usage instructions
+## Installation

+1.
+	- Clone the repository:

-Clone the repository, then cd into the project root folder ("AiCore-MRDC").
+then cd into the project root folder ("AiCore-MRDC").

 Create a virtual environment dedicated to the project.